shivashankartummala/spark/scala/SaprkScala_course_by_FrankKane/src/readme.txt

 LinearRegression.scala : shows the usage of MLlib , demonstrates Linear Regression using Stocastic Gradient Descent technique.

 LinearRegressionDataFrame.scala : shows the usage of spark machine learning using dataframes/datasets. also demonstartes splitting the input data into training dataset and testing dataset to run the machine learning model.
 This uses org.apache.spark.ml package which is a new alternative to org.apache.spark.mllib, that it supports the datasets/Dataframes API.

+GraphX.scala : shows the usage of GraphX library and pregel API to process data to analyze the data that cane be represented as graph [vertices, Edges]